 Tuberculosis is a common and deadly disease that annually causes about two million deaths, mainly in developing countries.
 It is believed that the ineffectiveness of tuberculosis vaccines can be attributed to the presence of intestinal parasites and that campaigns to protect people from tuberculosis will fail in areas with endemic helminth infestation.
 Reducing helminth loads requires a combined intervention involving altered individual behavior—improved hygiene practices—and collective action—sanitation infrastructure.
 Traditionally the focus of tuberculosis research is on treatment, which will remain unsuccessful if it does not address behavioral and collective action problems.

 Based on a traditional epidemic model of tuberculosis within a networked population of agents, we introduce factors that affect helminth loads.
-Agents with helminthes have increased probability to derive the active stage of tuberculosis and are more likely to die from the disease.
-Public health infrastructure improvements can reduce the environmental occurrence of helminthes, and improved individual hygiene (e.g. hand washing and wearing of shoes) reduces the infection rates of tuberculosis and helminthes.
+Agents with helminths have an increased probability to derive the active stage of tuberculosis and are more likely to die from the disease.
+Public health infrastructure improvements can reduce the environmental occurrence of helminths, and improved individual hygiene (e.g. hand washing and the wearing of shoes) reduces the infection rates of tuberculosis and helminths.
 In order to identify trade-offs between solving public-health collective action problems (public health and prevention or group level behavioral changes) vs. failing to solve those problems (medical treatment or individual reliance of treatment of active TB), we analyze the model for different levels of solutions to collective action problems.
-We show that in social networks with more long-distance interactions, which are increasingly experienced in a globalizing world, tuberculosis cannot be effectively reduced with treatment only and require a significant behavioral changes.
+We show that in social networks with more long-distance interactions, which are increasingly experienced in a globalizing world, tuberculosis cannot be effectively reduced with treatment only and require a significant behavioral change.

 Keywords: public health, sanitation, collective action, agent-based modeling, network